YordanBahchevanov/europe-housing-trends/README.md

 **Are house price increases in Bulgaria more strongly decoupled from net earnings than in the rest of Europe?**

 ### Hypotheses

 - **H0 (null):**
-  The relationship between HPI and net earnings in Bulgaria is similar to the European average.
+  Bulgaria’s housing affordability (HPI-to-earnings ratio) has evolved similarly to the European average.

 - **H1 (alternative):**
-  Bulgaria’s HPI growth is less explained by net earnings compared to the European average, suggesting reduced affordability and stronger speculative/inflationary dynamics.
+  Bulgaria’s housing affordability has diverged from the European average, showing a different trajectory compared to most EU countries.

 ---